night-ghost/minimosd-extra/README.md

 * if MAX7456 loses VSYNC interrupts then OSD switch to old-style refresh by timer - snow on scren is better than freeze
 * Output PWM generation is doing in VSYNC

+v880
+* a try to get battery capacity for UAVTalk and calculate % remaining
+* slightly changed the order of reinitialization when MAX hangs

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835